jenireeac/jenireeac/README.md

 # 💫 About Me:
 👋 Hi there!
 I'm Jeni, a passionate full-stack developer based in San Antonio, TX.
+📫 Feel free to reach out to me by email if you have any questions, suggestions, or opportunities.
+Let's connect and create something awesome together!

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/jeniree-alvarez-4ba997206)